Solinea/belka/README.md

 Belka is your tool to explore your OpenStack based cloud and return valuable machine readable statistics.

+## Usage

+Belka can be used as follows:

+    $ belka -h
+    usage: belka [--version] [-v] [--log-file LOG_FILE] [-q] [-h] [--debug]

+    belka

+    optional arguments:
+      --version            show program's version number and exit -v, --verbose        Increase verbosity of output.
+Can be repeated.
+      --log-file LOG_FILE  Specify a file to log output.
+Disabled by default.
+      -q, --quiet          suppress output except warnings and errors -h, --help           show this help message and exit --debug              show tracebacks on errors

+    Commands:
+      compute        Query compute nodes for statistics
+      help           print detailed help for another command

+The compute subcommand provides further options:

+    $ belka help compute
+    usage: belka compute [-h] [--noheader] [--noindividual] [--noaggregate] [--syslog] [--identifier IDENTIFIER]

+    Query compute nodes for statistics

+    optional arguments:
+      -h, --help            show this help message and exit --noheader, -r        Do not print header line --noindividual, -i    Do not print individual hypervisor stats --noaggregate, -a     Do not summarize hypervisor stats --syslog, -s          Send to syslog instead of stdout --identifier IDENTIFIER, -d IDENTIFIER
+                            identifier string to be included in output

 ## Features

 ### Compute